-Our ability to provide timely and accurate performance tracking and market research to our clients depends on our ability to collect large quantities of high quality data through surveys and interviews.
+Our ability to provide timely and accurate performance tracking and market research to our clients depends on our ability to collect large quantities of high-quality data through surveys and interviews.
 If receptivity to our survey and interview methods by respondents declines, or for some other reason their willingness to complete and return surveys declines, or if we, for any reason, cannot rely on the integrity of the data we receive, then our revenue could be adversely affected, with a corresponding effect on our operating and net income.
 In addition, we currently rely primarily on mail and telephone surveys for gathering information.
 If one or more of our competitors were to develop an online survey process that more effectively and efficiently gathers information, then we would be at a competitive disadvantage and our revenue could be adversely affected, with a corresponding effect on our operating and net income.

-We also rely on a third-party panel of pre-recruited consumer households to produce in a timely manner, the Market Guide.
-If we are not able to continue to use this panel, or the time period in which we use this panel is altered and we cannot find an alternative panel on a timely, cost competitive basis, we could face an increase in our costs or an inability to effectively produce the Market Guide.
+We also rely on third-party panels of pre-recruited consumer households to produce Ticker in a timely manner.
+If we are not able to continue to use these panels, or the time period in which we use these panels is altered and we cannot find alternative panels on a timely, cost-competitive basis, we could face an increase in our costs or an inability to effectively produce Ticker.
 In either case, our operating and net income would be negatively affected.